 Last but certainly not least, don’t forget to identify where you’d like to park prior to visiting Van Andel Arena.
 As Grand Rapids continues to expand, the city’s parking accommodations are ever-changing so make sure to do your research beforehand and identify a couple of areas to park.

 You could also skip parking altogether and take The Rapid to the arena.
-The Rapid's East Fulton line has two stops within easy walking distance of Van Andel Arena and The Silver Line service includes a No Fare Zone that encompasses the Amway Grand Plaza, Curio Collection by Hilton hotel and the Downtown Market.
+The Rapid's East Fulton line has two stops within easy walking distance of Van Andel Arena and The Silver Line service includes a No Fare Zone that encompasses the Amway Grand Plaza Hotel and the Downtown Market.
 The Rapid has also extended the hours of its DASH lines, which are free to use – just look for the pink shuttle buses.

 What’s your favorite place to stop by before or after heading to Van Andel Arena?
 Let us know in the comments!